Doctor Bong: Fictional character biography

-Doctor Bong appears in Brand New Day as one of the villains in the Bar with No Name.

-Doctor Bong is one of the many villains kidnapped into a roller derby staged by the cosmic game-obsessed entity called the Grandmaster.
-The bullet proof nature of Bong's helmet is a vital part of the hero's winning plan.

-Doctor Bong created imperfect clones of Captain America, Moon Knight, and Black Widow and lured Deadpool into teaming up with them.
-While at their main base the real Secret Avengers infiltrated the base causing the real Steve Rogers to battle with Deadpool.
+Doctor Bong creates imperfect clones of Captain America, Moon Knight, and Black Widow and lures Deadpool into teaming up with them.
+While at their main base, the real Secret Avengers infiltrate the base, causing the real Steve Rogers to battle with Deadpool.
 After pummeling each other, the real Moon Knight steps in and things finally calm down enough that Captain America and Deadpool can talk, Bong realizes that he has officially lost.
 He sets off an explosion that kills the Moon Knight and Black Widow clones, apparently collapsing the building on all the occupants.
-Deadpool then teams up with the Secret Avengers to stop Bong.
-Bong tries to confuse the Secret Avengers and Deadpool by dressing all his clones as Deadpool.
-Then during the fight Deadpool slips away and cons Bong to think that he is one of his clones and escapes with Bong.
-Black Widow makes Bong crash his escape car and Deadpool brings the unconscious Bong back to the Secret Avengers, after the Secret Avengers kill all the fake Deadpools.
-Bong wakes up and attempts to set off an explosion, but Deadpool slices off his arm, leaving him helpless.

-Doctor Bong later attends a support group called Supervillains Anonymous, alongside Boomerang, Grizzly, Hippo, Looter, Mirage, and Porcupine.

-After hiring the Headmen (consisting of Angar the Screamer, Shrunken Bones, Gorilla-Man, Ruby Thursday, and Chondu the Mystic) as backup, Doctor Bong breaks into the Beyond Corporation to gain godlike power by combining its anechoic chamber and his "Cosmic Bong".
-Bong and his allies are defeated and handed over to S.H.I.E.L.D. by Spider-Man.
+Bong attempts to set off an explosion, but Deadpool slices off his arm, leaving him helpless.

 Powers and abilities

 Doctor Bong is a genius scientist with advanced knowledge of genetic engineering.
 His main weapon is his bell-shaped helmet which creates a number of effects when struck, including generating concussive blasts and teleporting him.